 The objective of InfraRed's portfolio impact strategy is to help to drive positive social outcomes and to improve the relationships between InfraRed and public and private sector clients.
 Through better understanding of the challenges communities face through feedback, InfraRed is able to refine its impact initiatives to address the needs of stakeholders either at a portfolio level or a project level.
-InfraRed assesses how it can respond to its clients and tailor initiatives based on various touchpoints on multiple levels, such as its Client Insight Survey.
+InfraRed assesses how it can respond to its clients and tailor initiatives based on various touchpoints on multiple levels, such as the annual ESG survey and Creating Better Futures Awards.